 How Can Building Owners and Property Managers Prepare for COVID-19?

-Building owners and property managers need to be prepared and informed about how to implement tenant safety during COVID-19.
+Building owners and property managers need to be prepared and informed about how to implement tenant safety during COVID-19 and beyond.
 Waiting until there is an outbreak is too late.
-BOMA International’s comprehensive guidance “Getting Back to Work: Preparing Buildings for Re-Entry Amid COVID-19” details how to plan and prepare to keep building personnel, tenants, and employers healthy and safe.
+BOMA International’s comprehensive guidance “Getting Back to Work: Preparing Buildings for Re-Entry Amid COVID-19” details how to plan and prepare to keep commercial building personnel, tenants, and employers healthy and safe.
 Along with implementing social distancing, cleaning processes, and clear communication, building owners and managers should be aware of critical legal considerations that include liability, responsibilities, contracts, leases, and staff.

 Commercial Access Control Systems

-Commercial offices use a hodgepodge of office access control solutions.
+Commercial buildings use a hodgepodge of access control solutions.
 They might include optical turnstiles at the main entrance, proximity readers at doors leading to common areas, keypads on doors to storage areas or restrooms, and physical lock and key on office doors.
 Much of this infrastructure has been inherited from previous owners or tenants, with new layers added as the need has arisen.
 Covid-19 is forcing organizations to rethink this patchwork, accretive approach, replete with multiple objects and surfaces to touch.

 Key Card Access Control Solutions

 The new access control mantras are touchless and mobile first.
-Commercial offices are seeing a “dramatic uptake” in contactless access control technology, according to Nicolas Garcia of IDEMIA, who spoke in a 14 July 2020 webinar presented by The OSPAs (Outstanding Security Performance Awards) called “Thinking about Innovation in security and crime prevention: where can we look and what can we find?”
+Commercial spaces are seeing a “dramatic uptake” in touchless access control technology, according to Nicolas Garcia of IDEMIA, who spoke in a 14 July 2020 webinar presented by The OSPAs (Outstanding Security Performance Awards) called “Thinking about Innovation in security and crime prevention: where can we look and what can we find?”
 Other panelists mentioned facial recognition and contactless fingerprint technology as the leading biometric solutions.
 Iris recognition is also viable, but users often feel uncomfortable with the thought of a beam being transmitted into their eyes.
 Future Market Insights predicts a Covid-fueled boom in these technologies, amounting to a 17.4 compound annual growth rate of 17.4 percent over the next ten years.